 Anne of Green Gables is in some ways a very modern story.
 Whereas many 20th century films and books were about women waiting for men to save them, Anne Shirley works hard and we know she’d be just fine even without her Gilbert.
 Our culture has even reached the point where we get popular films such as Bridesmaids, about seriously flawed women (not even attractively flawed) who must get themselves ready for equal partnership before they can find love.

-Like the perfect job interview (and the perfect kidlit heroine), each of Anne’s weaknesses has a flipside strength:
+Like the perfect job interview (and the perfect kidlit heroine), each of Anne’s shortcomings has a flipside strength:

 She is imaginative but prone to distraction.
 (I argue that Anne Shirley is an ADHD girl through and through.)